Aetna Medicare Supplement Plans Review

 One of the most popular Medicare Supplement plans, according to the Kaiser Family Foundation (KFF), is Plan F.8 It provides comprehensive coverage that helps pay for both the Part A and Part B deductibles and Part B excess charges.
 It also covers 100% of the coinsurance for skilled nursing care and 80% of emergency care while traveling overseas.

-Plan F also comes in a high-deductible version, which Aetna sells in certain areas.
-This plan requires you to pay a $2,340 yearly deductible before the benefits kick in (up from $2,300 in 2019).9 Because your share of the costs are higher, high deductible Plan F may have lower premiums than other Medicare Supplement plans.
+Plan F also comes in a high-deductible version, which Aetna sells in certain areas.9 Because your share of the costs are higher, high deductible Plan F may have lower premiums than other Medicare Supplement plans.

 The coverage for Plan G is similar to Plan F, but it doesn’t include the Part B deductible of $198 in 2020 (up from $185 in 2019).10